JoshuaKGoldberg/Goldblog/content/blog/empty-dom-interfaces/index.md

 ```

 I ran some text searches for names like _`every.*type`_ and didn't see any existing utility function to check that every contained type in a union or intersection matches a function.
-So I wrote my own!
+So I wrote my own:

 ```ts
 function everyContainedType(type: Type, f: (t: Type) => boolean): boolean {